David Brown (police officer): Chicago Police Department

 On April 2, 2020, Brown was nominated to be Superintendent of the Chicago Police Department by Chicago Mayor Lori Lightfoot.
 He took over as acting Superintendent on April 15, after his predecessor Charlie Beck, who held the position on an interim basis after the dismissal of Eddie T. Johnson, stepped down.
 His nomination was unanimously approved by Chicago City Council and he was sworn in on April 22.

-One day after Chicago mayor Lori Lightfoot's defeat in the first round of the 2023 Chicago mayoral election, Brown announced that he would be resigning as superintendent of the Chicago Police Department effective March 16th, 2023.
+Brown was a controversial superintendent throughout his tenure in Chicago.
+One day after Chicago mayor Lori Lightfoot's defeat in the first round of the 2023 Chicago mayoral election, Brown announced that he would be resigning as superintendent of the Chicago Police Department effective March 16, 2023.
 All of Lightfoot's opponents had vowed to fire Brown if elected.
 Brown will be returning to Dallas upon his resignation to take a position with a private law firm.

 Personal life

 Brown is married to former Dallas police sergeant Cedonia Brown.
 In 1988, his police academy classmate, U.S Army veteran of the Vietnam War, and former partner Walter Williams was fatally shot in the line of duty.
 In 1991, his younger brother, Kelvin, was killed by drug dealers in the Phoenix area.

-On June 20, 2010, his 27-year-old son, David Brown Jr., who suffered from bipolar disorder, according to media reports and had only a minor prior record involving a marijuana arrest, shot and killed 23-year-old Jeremy McMillian and 37-year-old Lancaster, Texas police officer Craig Shaw.
+On June 20, 2010, his 27-year-old son, David Brown Jr., who suffered from bipolar disorder and had only a minor prior record involving a marijuana arrest, shot and killed 23-year-old Jeremy McMillian and 37-year-old Lancaster, Texas, police officer Craig Shaw.
 Brown was fatally shot more than a dozen times in the ensuing shootout with officers responding to the scene.
 The Dallas County medical examiner's autopsy reported the presence of PCP in Brown's bloodstream.